Uncharted 3: Drake's Deception: Plot

 In Yemen, Nate and Sully reunite with Elena Fisher (Emily Rose), Nate's estranged wife, who helps them locate a tomb that details the location of Ubar in the Rub' al Khali desert.
-Nate is shot with a hallucinogenic dart and captured by Talbot and Marlowe, who steals the real ring from him.
+Nate is shot with a hallucinogenic dart and captured by Marlowe and Talbot.
 Marlowe has accumulated documents concerning Nate's childhood, revealing he adopted the name of Drake growing up in an orphanage.
 Talbot learns of Sully's location, and Nate chases after him.
-However, Talbot overpowers him in a fistfight.
-Nate is then captured by Rameses, a pirate working for Marlowe, who claims to have captured Sully.
+Nate is captured by Rameses, a pirate working for Marlowe, who claims to have captured Sully.
 Nate escapes and searches for Sully on Rameses' ship.
-He discovers that Rameses lied - Sully having been absent - and inadvertently sinks the ship.
-Nate barely escapes, and all on the vessel, including Rameses, drown.
+He discovers that Rameses lied and inadvertently sinks the ship.
+Nate escapes, and Rameses drowns.

 Nate washes ashore in Yemen.
 He learns from Elena that Sully was captured by Marlowe and forced to lead them to Ubar.
-Nate sneaks onto a cargo plane airdropping supplies to Marlowe's convoy but is discovered, and a shootout ensues, destroying the plane.
-He deploys a parachute attached to a cargo crate and lands in the desert.
+Nate sneaks onto a cargo plane airdropping supplies to Marlowe's convoy but is discovered, and a shootout ensues that destroys the plane.
+He deploys a parachute and lands in the desert.

-After two days of wandering the desert, Nate is rescued by a Bedouin tribe led by their Sheikh Salim (TJ Ramini).
+After wandering the desert, Nate is rescued by a Bedouin tribe led by their Sheikh Salim (TJ Ramini).
 Salim explains that Ubar was doomed by King Solomon when he imprisoned Djinn in a vessel and cast it into the city.
 Salim and Nate attack Marlowe's convoy and rescue Sully.
 Nate and Sully lose Salim in a sandstorm but find and enter Ubar, where Nate drinks from a fountain.
-Talbot appears and shoots Sully, seemingly killing him.
+Talbot appears and shoots Sully, killing him.
 Nate gives chase and experiences hallucinations.
 He encounters Sully, his death having been an illusion.
-Sully realizes that Solomon's vessel contained hallucinogenic materials which tainted the city's water supply, leading to its downfall.
-The vessel is what Queen Elizabeth sent Francis Drake to find, but upon learning the truth, he abandoned his mission and lied to her that he never found the city.
+Sully realizes that Solomon's vessel contained hallucinogenic materials, tainting the water supply.
+The vessel is what Queen Elizabeth sent Francis Drake to find, but upon learning the truth, he abandoned his mission and lied to her.

 Nate and Sully find Marlowe using a winch to recover the vessel from the waters.
 Nate destroys the winch and a support column, causing the city to collapse.
 Marlowe and Talbot corner Nate and Sully, but the floor throws Marlowe into a sinkhole.
 Nate attempts to save her, but Marlowe sinks to her death, taking Drake's ring with her.
-Enraged, Talbot attacks Nate and Sully until he is shot and falls to his death in the sinkhole.
+Talbot attacks Sully and Nate, before he is shot and falls into the sinkhole.
 Salim rescues them as the city is engulfed by the desert.
 Nate and Sully return to Yemen.
 Sully returns Nate's wedding ring, which he has secretly kept safe since Nate and Elena's separation.
 Elena joins them, and Nate offers her his ring.
 The two embrace, and the three fly home on Sully's new seaplane.